kcodogwu/windows-executable-disassembly/reverse-engineering-data.md

 # Program Data Stored in Memory

-The data region of the Windows executable being reversed-engineered.
+The data region of the Windows executable being reversed-engineered, as shown in IDA Pro:

 		.data:0040A000                 ;org 40A000h